-The Company considers all highly liquid instruments that are readily convertible into known amounts of cash to be cash equivalents.
+The Company considers all highly liquid instruments that are readily convertible into known amounts of cash and which are subject to an insignificant risk of changes in value to be cash equivalents.

 Financial instruments

 Recognition

 The Company recognizes a financial asset or financial liability on the statement of financial position when it becomes party to the contractual provisions of the financial instrument.
 Financial assets are initially measured at fair value, and are derecognized either when the Company has transferred substantially all the risks and rewards of ownership of the financial asset, or when cash flows expire.
 Financial liabilities are initially measured at fair value and are derecognized when the obligation specified in the contract is discharged, cancelled or expired.